rrodriguezbarron/UML-Project/UML_Project_Final_Report.md

 \subsection{Analysis of Radio Consumption}

 For the most part, there is very obvious separation in terms of radio listeners across a variety of programs.
-The _All Things Considered_ show, for example, has an audience that mainly skews liberal, although it gains some traction in the moderate space.
+The \emph{All Things Considered} show, for example, has an audience that mainly skews liberal, although it gains some traction in the moderate space.
 Rush Limbaugh's show, which is notable for its long history of conservative bias, has exclusively conservative listeners.
 We see a similar pattern for many of the other shows.

 Also of note is the structure of the answer to "Do you use the radio to consume media?"
 The highest density of respondents who do not listen to the radio is located in the center of the data space, while the fringes have a higher density of radio listeners.
 This suggests that there is some grouping behavior not only by the show listened to, but also by the medium itself.